Stand up for the facts!

 First, some technical points.
 The map in the post doesn’t show U.S. Senate election results in Arizona; it shows U.S. House of Representatives election results there.
 Six Republican candidates in Arizona won seats in the House.

 You can see the map, which appears in Google search results, by searching "Arizona House race."
-From there, you can also toggle between the U.S. Senate race and the governor race.
+From there, you can also toggle between races for U.S. Senate and governor.